 During their time with us we work to give them a solid foundation that will help them later in life.

 After their eyes and ears open and they’ve thoroughly explored the whelping box, they’re ready for expanded horizons.
-They get to climb on, chew or play with things like a miniature tunnel, a tiny teeter-totter and a wide variety of toys.
+They get to climb on, chew or play with a wide variety of toys.
 They also experience a variety of flooring textures, such as newspaper, carpet, tile.
 And they hear an assortment of sounds, such as a radio, TV, vacuum and clanking pots and pans.

 About week five they’re introduced to birds!
-Usually it’s a duck wing with an attached string to make it dance.
+We usually start with a duck wing.
 They also get to see a variety of other birds, depending on what is available.

 The more our puppies experience as babies, the better they can react to unfamiliar objects and places later in their lives.